This means that you will receive 325 Virgin miles per £1 of Tesco vouchers, compared to the usual 250.

 If you are not familiar with Virgin Flying Club, please do NOT jump in and convert a large pile of vouchers without doing your research.

-My original post on the offer is here.
+My original article on the offer is here.
 That post contains a substantive discussion on the pros and cons of diversifying into Virgin Flying Club alongside Avios points.

 (Want to earn more Virgin Points?
 Click here to see our recent articles on Virgin Atlantic and Flying Club and click here for our home page with the latest news on earning and spending other airline and hotel points.)